Eric Varley: Early life

-Varley was born at 15 Poolsbrook Square, Poolsbrook, Staveley, near Chesterfield, Derbyshire, the son of Frank Varley, coalminer, and his wife Eva, née Goring.
-He attended the local secondary modern school after failing his eleven-plus but left at the age of fourteen in 1946.
-His mother was determined that he should not go down the pit, and he began his working life as an apprentice turner at Staveley iron works, before qualifying as an engineer's turner in 1952.
+Eric Graham Varley was born in Poolsbrook, Derbyshire, to Frank and Eva (née Goring) Varley.
+His father was a coalminer.
+He left school at the age of fourteen in 1946.
+His mother did not wish for him to follow his father's line of work, and he began an early career at the iron works before training as an engineer.
+He was an accomplished football player as a young man who played semi-professionally.
+He initially aspired to play professionally, and it was speculated that he could have done so.
+However, he decided to start a career in politics, partially at the behest of trade unionist Bert Wynn.

-If it had not been for his political predilections his career could have gone in an entirely different direction, since in his youth he was regarded as a first-rate soccer player, became a semi-professional, and was believed by experts to have the makings of a leading professional footballer.

 Political career

-He was active in the National Union of Mineworkers, and became a branch secretary of the union in 1955, joining the Labour Party the same year.
+Varley was active in the National Union of Mineworkers, and became a branch secretary of the union in 1955, joining the Labour Party the same year.
 After a period at Ruskin College, Varley won the NUM nomination to be the Labour candidate for his home town, where the sitting Labour Member of Parliament (MP) George Benson was retiring from Parliament.
 He was narrowly selected in June 1963 and duly held the Chesterfield seat in the 1964 election.

 Despite rebelling against the government's application to join the Common Market in 1967, Varley became an Assistant Whip later that year, and Parliamentary Private Secretary to the Prime Minister Harold Wilson in November 1968.
 He served briefly as a junior minister under Tony Benn at the Ministry of Technology from 1969.
-During the Labour Party's period of opposition in the early 1970s Varley was Chairman of the Trade Union Group of MPs, and became spokesman on fuel and power.
+During the Labour Party's period of opposition in the early 1970s, Varley was Chairman of the Trade Union Group of MPs, and became spokesman on fuel and power.

-Varley was appointed Secretary of State for Energy in March 1974 when Labour returned to power.
+Varley was appointed Secretary of State for Energy when Labour returned to power in 1974, and was the cabinet's youngest member.
 The appointment of an NUM-sponsored MP helped the government end the NUM strike which had led the previous government to ration electricity to three days a week.
 Varley subsidised the National Coal Board and chose a British design for new nuclear power stations over an American rival.
 He also began the procedure to nationalise North Sea oil.

 During the Common Market referendum he advocated a 'No' vote but was not prominent in the campaign.
 Immediately afterwards Wilson swapped Varley's and Benn's posts, so that Varley was effectively promoted to Secretary of State for Industry.
 In November 1976 Varley suffered an embarrassing public defeat when he determined to shut down the loss-making Chrysler car factory: the Cabinet forced him to increase its subsidy to keep it open.
 He continued the government's slow nationalisation programme by appointing Michael Edwardes to take over at British Leyland.